 Hope these simple tips will help you to "survive a dangerous encounter in the park" with the dog you do not know!

 Dogs read our body language better than any human would do.
-So the more you learn about dogs the more you will see how they interact and it will make your walk in the park much more plesant and hopefully you will see a positive side of dogs.
-Feeling threatened or being nervous or anger cannot be hidden from a dog.
+So the more you learn about the dogs behavioural patterns the more you will see how they interact and it will make your walks in the park are much more plesant and hopefully you will see a positive side of dogs instead of being in constant fear of them.
+Feeling threatened or being nervous or anger often cannot be hidden from a dog wit it accute senses.

 The dog rolls and show you a belly.."Oh!.He wants a belly rub!" ..No..it means actually.."I give up, please stop!"
-Have you seen like puppies do that often in the presense of other dog?
+Have you seen like puppies do that often in the presense of other larger adult dogs?
 Same logic is applicable.
-Dog is turning away from you when you are trying to pet the dog, dog is asking for a distance ..not continued petting!
+Dog is turning away from you when you are trying to pet the dog, dog is asking for a distance ..it is not asking for continued petting!

 We hope you liked this post! ..
-Now its time to get some belly rub :)
+Now it is a time to get a belly rub :)

 Leash when properly used can be a very effective option and it is the main tool to control your